Andrew County is named for Andrew Jackson Davis, who was a prominent citizen of St. Louis and Savannah.

 Contractor: J A Nason of Northern Building Company of Minneapolis, Minnesota

-Description: The building faces south and is a two story red colored brick and stone structure.
+Description: The building faces south and is a two story red colored brick, stone and concrete structure.
 The building is located on landscaped grounds grounds of the Courthouse Square in the center of Savannah.
+The building has a raised basement of course stone.
 Built of pressed brick, the building has a slate roof and sandstone ornamental trim.
 The building is 84 feet by 104 feet and 120 feet high.
 The south front has a center projection with stone trimmed arch on the first story.
 On each corner is a large square brick tower with white colored dome.
 In the center of the building is a square white colored cupola with white colored dome and a statue of Justice at the top.
-The large courtroom is located on the second story.
+In the interior is a wood staircase with decorative newel posts, ascending to the second story.
+The large County Circuit Court courtroom is located along the east side of the second story.
+The original courtroom measured 42 feet by 60 feet and could seat 500 people.
 The building houses the County Circuit Court of the 5th Judicial Circuit.
 The building was renovated in 1976 to 1978.

 See: The architect, George E McDonald of Omaha, Nebraska designed courthouses in Kansas in Elk County; in Missouri in Bates County, Johnson County and Lawrence County; in Nebraska in Fillmore County and Nuckolls County and in Wyoming in Niobrara County.